-How To Visualize – The Secret To What Visualization Really Is
+How To Visualize: The Secret To What Visualization Really Is

 Whether you’re just starting to learn about the Law of Attraction or have been working on your manifestation goals for some time now, you’ll likely be well aware of the importance placed on the technique of visualization.

-Visualization vs. Creation
+Visualization Vs. Creation

 The basic idea behind visualization is that in order to get what you want in life, you have to be able to picture that thing clearly (and in as much detail as possible).

 Rather, when we visualize our manifestation goal we elevate our frequency, bringing our energy in line with the thing we want to come into our lives.

 The Origins Of Visualization

 We all come into the world with an innate capacity for visualization.
-You can probably remember how that capacity manifested in childhood, when you would “play pretend”.
+You can probably remember how that capacity manifested in childhood when you would “play pretend”.

 If you can recall moments like those, you probably know that you could see the imaginary world around you as though it was as real as anything else.
-However, you—and the rest of us—got slowly trained out of visualizing in this way as you grew older.
+However, you and the rest of us got slowly trained out of visualizing in this way as you grew older.

-We’re all told that we have more important things to do, serious tasks to attend to, and that we need to “grow up.”
+We’re all told that we have more important things to do, serious tasks to attend to and that we need to “grow up”.
 The good news is that even if your ability is dormant or reduced, it can never actually be lost.

-As it turns out, visualization is sort of like a practice run for reality, and it can be incredibly powerful in pushing you through resistance.
+As it turns out, visualization is sort of like a practice run for reality.
+It can be incredibly powerful in pushing you through resistance.
 Let’s take a closer look at why.

 What Visualization Is For

-When you visualize, you refine and improve your mental conception of what you’re trying to manifest—you have the chance to locate and remove any conflicting vibrations that may be confusing the Universe about what you really want.
+When you visualize, you refine and improve your mental conception of what you’re trying to manifest; you have the chance to locate and remove any conflicting vibrations that may be confusing the Universe about what you really want.

-You might be tempted to chalk such visualization experiences up as failures (after all, very few experts talk about the fact that visualizations can take these darker turns).
-The truth is that you can actually learn a lot from experiences like this, and actually improve your long-term chances of creating the life you yearn for.
-If these contradicting frequencies remain, you won’t be able to get what you want—but if you detect them and then work to ensure you vibrate on one, uniform and positive frequency, you’ll be closer to success than ever.
+You might be tempted to chalk such visualization experiences up as failures.
+After all, very few experts talk about the fact that visualizations can take these darker turns.

+In the case mentioned above, for example, your mind may be pointing you to an underlying limiting belief that needs to be tackled if you’re going to manifest; say, the belief that you don’t truly deserve anything good, or that all relationships ultimately end in pain and conflict.
+If these contradicting frequencies remain, you won’t be able to get what you want.
+However, if you detect them and then work to ensure you vibrate on one, uniform and positive frequency, you’ll be closer to success than ever.
 And all because of an unpleasant visualization!

 How To Get Better At Visualizing

-- Involve every sense in the process—ask yourself not only what you see but also what you smell, hear, and feel.
+- Involve every sense in the process; ask yourself not only what you see but also what you smell, hear, and feel.

 - Create a vision board representing what you want to manifest, and use it for inspiration when you’re trying to visualize.